-Low Occupancy Periods: The contract dates for undergraduate housing are available at https://housing.temple.edu/ important-dates.
-Students are required to vacate during Fall, Winter, and Spring breaks.
+Low Occupancy Periods: The contract dates for undergraduate housing are available at https://housing.temple.edu/importantdates.
+Typically, students are required to vacate during Thanksgiving, winter, and spring breaks.
 However, all residence halls remain open during all break periods.
 Students who wish to stay in the halls during University breaks must request a housing extension to do so.
 There is an additional charge for students to stay during Winter Break (no charge for Fall or Spring break).
 Graduate contracts do not contain the expectation to vacate during breaks.
 During these low occupancy periods, residents are encouraged to take all of their valuables with them.
 The University's residential guest policy remains in effect during all break periods.